sudipto18/Dashboard---E-Commerce-Business-/README.md

 ## The main goal of this project was to analyze the performance of an online business and present insights through a clear, interactive Excel dashboard.
 The dashboard helps track sales, orders, customer behavior, and delivery performance to support data-driven business decisions.
 ## Data Used
 - <a href="https://github.com/sudipto18/Dashboard---E-Commerce-Business-/blob/main/Dashboard%20-%20E-Commerce%20Business%20-%201st%20project.xlsx">Dataset</a>
-Sure!
-Here’s a set of KPI-related questions based on your dashboard data:

 ## KPI Questions